malilbot/malil-old/README.md

 -   Avatar : Allows you to get someone's Profile picuture
 -   lyrics: Gets the lyrics of the requested song
--   server : Sends some geenral server info
+-   server : Sends some general server info
 -   stats : Shows some stats about the Bot

 ### **moderation**